Accessing the Cluster¶

 Please verify SSH fingerprints during the first logon.
 They are identical on all login nodes:

 29:b3:f4:64:b0:73:f5:6f:a7:85:0f:e0:0d:be:76:bf (DSA) d4:6f:5c:18:f4:3f:70:ef:bc:fc:cc:2b:fd:13:36:b7 (RSA)

 Private key authentication:

-If you see warning message "UNPROTECTED PRIVATE KEY FILE!", use this command to set lower permissions to private key file.
+If you see a warning message "UNPROTECTED PRIVATE KEY FILE!", use this command to set lower permissions to the private key file: